creachadair/taskgroup/README.md

 go copyFile(adjusted, target, errs)
 ```

-Moreover, we may get more than one error, so we will need another goroutine to
+Since multiple copies can be running in parallel, we will also need another
-clear it out:
+goroutine to drain the errors channel and accumulate the results somewhere:

 ```go
 var failures []error